jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 [Massive Open Online Courses](https://en.wikipedia.org/wiki/Massive_open_online_course) (MOOCs) were all the rage about fifteen years ago.
 They started when Stanford opened an AI course online for free, but without credit.
 Over 100,000 people signed up.
-Academia saw online access as a means to educate those who could not easily receive a first class education, such as: those who couldn't afford it, those who couldn't dedicate a lot of time toward it or those were not did not live near a university.
+Academia saw online access as a means to educate those who could not easily receive a first-class education, such as: those who couldn't afford it, those who couldn't dedicate a lot of time toward it or those were not did not live near a university.
 Students only needed a device, such as a smartphone or PC and an internet connection.

 Courses were mostly an online version of the in-class university courses.
 Students watched videos and completed online quizzes and tests.
 Since a session could have tens of thousands of students, it was impossible for the instructor to help students individually.
-Many MOOCs have discussion forums, much like Slack or Teams, where students can post questions or other comments.
+Many MOOCs have discussion forums, like Slack or Teams, where students can post questions or other comments.
 Community TA volunteers and sometimes the instructor would address these posts, but most often, other students would get involved.
 Students learned from each other.